russelldb/bigsets/doc/running.md

 `bigset_mynode` to something like `bigset_bench@127.0.0.1`.

 The `key_generator` and `value_generator` set the number of sets and size of the sets respectively.
-So by default make a chose the set name from 1000 possible, with a pareto distribution, and the element name from 100,000 possible with uniform distribution.
+So by default chose the set name from 1000 possible, with a pareto distribution, and the element name from 100,000 possible with uniform distribution.
 Maybe make `key_generator`smaller for a short local run.